DOCTORS & PATIENTS (GPTV)

 The waiting room...

-Welcome to the waiting room.
-These innovative programs were first made in the 1970s when videos had only started becoming available to institutions.
-They help us to give you an immersive experience with valuable insights into the current challenges and complexities that patients encounter when seeking or attending medical appointments in today’s society.
-Our program explores the interactions between patients and doctors, shedding light on the obstacles patients often face when scheduling appointments, such as limited availability or difficulty securing a spot.
-It also highlights the substantial demands and pressures doctors face in delivering services, which can sometimes exceed what is necessary.
+Our programs are designed to provide an immersive experience, offering valuable insights into the current challenges and complexities that patients encounter when seeking or attending medical appointments in today’s society.
+They delve into the interactions between patients and doctors, shining a light on the obstacles patients often face when scheduling appointments, such as limited availability or difficulty securing a spot.
+Furthermore, they highlight the substantial demands and pressures doctors face in delivering services, which can sometimes exceed what is necessary.
 The programs allow viewers to observe and delve into the dynamics between patients and doctors, emphasising how miscommunication can create problems in doctor-patient relationships.

 Things haven't changed much since then.

-In 1990, Health Secretary Ken Clarke implemented a new contract to make the terms of healthcare services more specific and create a system that rewarded proactive health maintenance.
+By 1990, Health Secretary Ken Clarke had implemented a new contract to make the terms of healthcare services more specific and create a system that rewarded proactive health maintenance.
 This contract brought about significant changes, as it mandated that GPs conduct health checks on all new patients, individuals over 75, and patients who had not visited a GP in the past three years.

 © 2022 All Rights Reserved.